gjwdyk/BigIP-Lab/Certificates/README.md

 ***

-Reference [Creating SSL certificates and keys with OpenSSL](https://support.f5.com/csp/article/K14534) describes an alternative way to using Big-IP Configuration Utility to create the SSL Certificate and Private Key.
+Reference [Creating SSL certificates and keys with OpenSSL](https://support.f5.com/csp/article/K14534) describes an alternative way to create the SSL Certificate and Private Key.

 <br><br><br>
 ```